UN investigating reports of chlorine attacks in Syria

 CNN could not independently verify these claims or videos.
 The Syrian government has repeatedly denied using chemical weapons.

+Russian-backed Syrian government forces escalated their military offensive against rebel-held areas, including Idlib province and Ghouta, in recent weeks.

+More than 350 people -- including 86 children and 68 women -- have been killed in bombardments in Eastern Ghouta alone since December 29, SOHR says.

-"Over the last 48 hours, the scale and ferocity of attacks has increased dramatically resulting in multiple reports of civilian casualties & airstrikes that have reportedly hit at least three hospitals," Pinheiro said Tuesday.
+But the scale and ferocity of attacks in Idlib and Eastern Ghouta have "increased dramatically" over the last 48 hours, "resulting in multiple reports of civilian casualties & airstrikes that have reportedly hit at least three hospitals," Pinheiro, the chair of the UN's commission of inquiry on Syria, said Tuesday.

-"The commission remains committed to fulfilling its mandate to investigate and document all human rights violation(s) occurring in the context of the Syrian armed conflict, regardless of who commits them."
+"The commission remains committed to fulfilling its mandate to investigate and document all human rights violation(s) occurring in the context of the Syrian armed conflict, regardless of who commits them," Pinheiro said.

-The UN statement comes the day after the US State Department said it was "gravely alarmed" by allegations of a chemical attack by Syrian forces.
+The UN statement comes the day after the US State Department said it was "gravely alarmed" by allegations that Syrian forces conducted chemical attacks.

 "We implore the international community to speak with one voice, taking every opportunity to publicly pressure the Assad regime, and its supporters, to cease its use of chemical weapons," spokeswoman Heather Nauert said in a statement Monday night.